CodeShield-Security/Serverless-Goat-Java/README.md

   * The function has CRUD permissions on the Dynamo table, which can be abused for reading sensitive data, or manipulating data
   * The function has FullAccess policy on the S3 bucket, leading to data tampering and data leakage, etc.
 * Inadequate function monitoring and logging (SAS-05) - the application doesn't properly log application layer attacks and errors (can be demonstrated through CloudWatch/CloudTrail)
-* Insecure 3rd Party Dependencies (SAS-06) - can be detected by scanning the project with an OSS scanning tool
+* Insecure 3rd Party Dependencies (SAS-06) - can be detected by scanning the project with a SCA scanning tool.
-  * The vulnerable package is `node-uuid`
 * Application layer Denial of Service (SAS-08), which can be easily demonstrated
   * An attacker may invoke the API recursively multiple times, essentially spawning enough instances to reach the function's reserved capacity limit (which is set to 5).
 For example:
     ```